Iris-Black/Iris-Black.github.io/_posts/2021-11-04-Reflection-for-1st-Exam.md

 #### Criterion B

 - I have not much description, but a lot of interpretation.
 I also have some analysis, along with some good ideas.

+Out of 6, I had analysis 1 out of 6 times..?